 A margin call occurs when your margin level has dropped below a predetermined value, where you are at risk of your positions being liquidated.
 Margin calls should be avoided as they will lock in any of the trader’s losses, hence the margin level needs to be continuously monitored.
 Traders can also reduce the chance of margin calls by implementing risk management techniques.

 Some of the markets you can trade using leverage are:

 A stock index is a numerical representation of the performance of a group of assets from a particular exchange, area, region, or sector.
-As indices are not physical assets, they can only be traded via products that mirror their price movements – including leveraged trading and ETFs (Exchange Traded Funds).
+As stock indices such as Dow Jones Index are not physical assets, they can only be traded via products that mirror their price movements.

 Foreign exchange, or forex, is the buying and selling of currencies with the aim of making a profit.
 It is the most-traded financial market in the world.
 The small movements involved in forex trading mean that many choose to trade using leverage.